 A nearby, similarly priced hostel is Santiago Backpackers.
 This one is located in building that is 100 years old and has all the vintage details you’d expect.
 As well as complimentary breakfast, staff serve weekly dinners and sometimes free drinks too.

-Tucking into the tasty Chilean food
+Where to find the most tasty Chilean food and drink

 On my first night in the Rado hostel, I met a lovely English girl called Katie, who was also on a round the world trip.
 That evening, we headed out to a restaurant called in Barrio Bellavista for dinner.
 I opted for a fish and seafood ceviche, a dish comprising raw fish, squid and octopus marinated in citrus juices, which was light, tingly and fresh to taste.
 One of my favourite seafood dishes here was machas con parmesan – razor clams topped with gooey, oozing parmesan.